September 22-23, 2016

 - Evaluate and expand on treatment options currently offered, such as intensive physical therapy and immersion therapies, role of parents and caregivers in treatments, including the evidence base for these therapies and current research gaps.

-If you require a sign language interpreters and/or reasonable accommodations to participate, please contact Christine Rogers (301-402-2205 or firstname.lastname@example.org) or the Federal TTY Relay Number (1-800-877-8339).
+If you require a sign language interpreters and/or reasonable accommodations to participate, please contact Christine Rogers (301-402-2205 or firstname.lastname@example.org).
 Please make your requests at least 5 days in advance of the event.

 For logistical questions: